einride/pid-go/README.md

 _[Reference ≫](https://en.wikipedia.org/wiki/PID_controller)_

-### `pid.SaturatedController`
+### `pid.AntiWindupController`

 A PID-controller with low-pass filtering of the derivative term, feed forward term, a saturated control output and anti-windup.

 _[Reference ≫][astrom]_

 ### `pid.TrackingController`

 a PID-controller with low-pass filtering of the derivative term, feed forward term, anti-windup and bumpless transfer using tracking mode control.

 _[Reference ≫][astrom]_